Evaluating Franchise Training Programs

 - Can you bring your managers and initial staff to training?
 If they are not on board with you yet (which is fairly typical), can they attend training classes after they are hired?
 How much will this additional training cost you?

 - What is in the training curriculum?
-How much of your time will be spent in the franchisor’s headquarters in classroom training, and how much time will you be spending in an operating location?
+How much of your time will be spent on pre-training classes or modules completed remotely, in the franchisor’s headquarters in classroom training, and how much time will you be spending in an operating franchise location?
 What subjects are covered and in what depth?
 Will you only learn how to make the product or deliver the service, or is the program comprehensive enough to teach you the financial, marketing, and operational aspects of the business?
 If you are preparing food, will be you be trained in safe food handling and preparation, and will your franchisor provide CPR training?
 How much management training will you receive?

 - Who conducts the training?
 Are they line personnel brought in for the day or week, or have they been trained to be teachers?
 Remember, the goal of training is not for you to be impressed by the trainers; the goal is for the trainers to provide you with knowledge, and to do this, they must know how to teach.
 You need to find out the background of the training team and their qualifications.

 - How comprehensive is the training material?
+More and more franchisors are expecting the franchisee to be able to train any replacement personnel.
 If you will be expected to train your staff before your business opens, what tools does the franchisor provide you – what training in teaching techniques does the franchisor provide you – so that you can accomplish this task?

-These are some of the questions you should be focusing on when evaluating a franchisor and making a comparison between franchise training programs.
-Don’t forget that the business will change over time.
-New products and services will be added or modified.
+These are some of the questions you should focus on when evaluating a franchisor and making a comparison between franchise training programs.
+Also, keep in mind that the business will change over time - new products and services will be added or modified.
 Is your franchisor prepared to provide you and your team with training as the system changes?
 How will they do it, and at what cost?

 Remember, just because one franchisor has a longer training program than another doesn’t mean that their training is better.
-You need to understand what is provided to you in the initial training and what happens after your business is up and running.
+You need to understand what is provided to you in the initial training and what happens after your business is up and running - before you commit.